robnolen/aws-security-workshops/forensics-wksp/docs/03-forensics-and-remediation.md

       AND regexp_like(requestparameters, '\"keyName\":\"suspect-keypair\"');
 ```

-3. Identify if any other EC2 instances were launched with the same EC2 instance profile as the suspect EC2 instance:
+3. Identify if any other EC2 instances were launched with the same EC2 instance profile as the suspect EC2 instance. replace the string "suspect-instance-profile" with the name of the instance profile, or IAM role, with which the suspect EC2 instance is running.

 ```sql
 SELECT *